 BRWC/FOB worked alongside the National Parks Service and the Woonsocket Fire Department to develop this access site.
 From here paddle north 0.5 miles or south approximately 3 miles.

-We worked with River View Quarry to create this access point.
+We worked with River View Quarry to not only create this access point but to also establish the park.
 The quarry supplied the materials and equipment needed.
-From here, you can paddle north for about 3 miles.
+BRWC/FOB realized the potential of this historic site and worked with several government agencies to help resurrect the buried historical structures and revitalize it.
+The park is now a beautiful recreation point.
+From this park, you can paddle north for about 3 miles.

 BRWC/FOB Environmental Center, 100 New River Road, Lincoln RI